SecUSo/privacy-friendly-rock-paper-scissors-boardgame/README.md

 The icons used in the nagivation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
 In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logos) copyright Technische Universtit‰t Darmstadt (2016).
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logos) copyright Technische Universtit√§t Darmstadt (2016).

 ## Contributors